newinnovations/PDFium-rs/README.md

 ## Current Status

-**Work in Progress** - This crate is actively being developed and currently implements a focused subset of PDFium's functionality.
-While it covers the core rendering and document manipulation features needed for most interactive applications, it doesn't yet provide the complete feature set available in more comprehensive PDFium bindings.
+This crate is actively being developed and already implements a safe Rust interface to the full C API (all 440+ fuctions).

+The idomatic abstraction is focused on a subset of PDFium's functionality.
+While it covers the core rendering and document manipulation features needed for most interactive applications, it doesn't (yet) provide the complete feature set.

 ### What's Available